Insta360Develop/CameraSDK-iOS/README.md

 options.generateManually = YES;
 /// X4
 options.inerProccess = true;
-/// other
+/// others
 options.inerProccess = false;
 [[INSCameraManager sharedManager].commandManager takePictureWithOptions:options completion:^(NSError * _Nullable error, INSCameraPhotoInfo * _Nullable photoInfo) {
     NSLog(@"take hdr picture: %@, %@",photoInfo.uri,photoInfo.hdrUris);
 }];
 ```

 > Note: `true` indicates that fusion is not required for outputting HDR photos, while `false` indicates that fusion is necessary.
-The X4 supports in-camera fusion, so it only needs to be set to `true`, while other camera models should be set to `false`.
+The X4 supports in-camera HDR fusion, so it only needs to be set to `true`, while other camera models should be set to `false`.
 When the X4 is in HDR Photo mode, captured photos will always have the fused effect.
 Therefore, when using the X4, HDR effects can only be disabled by switching to a different mode.

 #### <a name="Record_Video" />Record Video</a>